Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Introduction

 Sections \ref{ssec:torus-RCFT}--\ref{ssec:CM-abel-surface} are, for the most part, review on related materials to be used in this article.
 Section~\ref{ssec:translate} and Appendix \ref{sec:app} contain only textbook-level materials.
-We still decided to include them in this article so that readers with math background can get rough sense from section \ref{ssec:translate} of what the authors mean by jargons such as compactification, CFT and ${\cal N}=(1,1)$ SCFT.
+We include them in this preprint so that readers with math background can get a rough sense from section \ref{ssec:translate} of what the authors mean by jargons such as compactification, CFT and ${\cal N}=(1,1)$ SCFT.
 Appendix \ref{sec:app}, on the other hand, collects some definitions, notations and useful facts in number theory and Hodge theory, for the convenience of some readers with background in string theory.
+The authors are happy to follow the advice from the editor/referees whether to keep Section \ref{ssec:translate} and Appendix \ref{sec:app} or to drop them from the manuscript.